gzweigle/open-hybrid-piano/hardware/releases/hps04/README.md

 ## Introduction

 Originally, the HPS PCB was for hammers.
 However, the board also works for dampers.
-Not changing the name because many circuit boards have already been built.
+Not changing the name.

-Version 0.4 uses fixed resistors which trades lower accuracy for lower cost.
+Version 0.4 uses fixed resistors which trades lower flexibility for lower cost.

 ## Features